How to Sign Up for GED Test: Quick and Easy Steps

 The Day of the Test

-On test day, people should arrive early.
+On test day, aim to arrive early.

-For math, there’s an onscreen calculator.
+For math, there’ll be an onscreen calculator ready for you.

 Frequently Asked Questions